nasa/Transform-to-Open-Science/resources/year_of_open_science_cookbook/Strengthen_year_of_open_science.md

 **TOPS Will Provide**

 To help make this event a success, TOPS will provide organizations with the following support:
 * TOPS will amplify your event on our listserv, via Twitter, and in our community forums.
 * A directory of NASA’s open data and open resources to search and use them.
 More information available on the pages of the [Open-Source Science Initiative](https://science.nasa.gov/open-science-overview) (OSSI).
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name

-## Host a Webinar on Using Your Organization’s Open Data or Open Software {#host-a-webinar-on-using-your-organization’s-open-data-or-open-software}
+## Host a Webinar on Using Your Organization’s Open Data or Open Software

 **What is it?**